Mission Foods

 How many accounts does the route have and where is the warehouse located?

-This route has 9 accounts that include popular grocery stores and super stores.
+This route has 9 accounts that include popular grocery stores and markets.
 The location of the accounts and the warehouse will be disclosed upon execution of an NDA.

 How long has the seller owned the route?